buriansandor/PlantDiseaseForecast/README.md

 > This web app is designed to forecast plant diseases by analyzing weather conditions, helping growers take timely action to protect their crops.
 >
 > Studies published in [Nature](https://www.nature.com/articles/d41586-023-01465-4) and [other scientific journals](https://www.sciencedaily.com/releases/2023/05/230503121323.htm) reveal that growers worldwide lose an average of 10 to 23 percent of their crops annually to fungal infections, despite the extensive use of fungicides.
+[In Europe FAO estimates that up to 40% of yields gets lost to pests and diseases every year.](https://croplifeeurope.eu/lets-talk-about-food-waste-and-food-loss/)
 >
 > To create this tool, we first compiled a comprehensive Fruit Disease Names dataset, focusing on common diseases affecting apples, apricots, cherries, grapes, peaches, and pears.
 Leveraging the power of Google AI Studio with Gemini 1.5 I generated detailed disease parameters, which were then stored in a Fruit Disease Dataset.
 This dataset serves as the foundation for the app’s predictive capabilities.
 >